milanrajani/AI-Assistant/README.md

 ```
-then replcae the package.json file with the below code:
+then replace the package.json file with the below code:

 ```bash
 {